cosmicfools/CombinationGenerator/README.md

 ## Overview

-CombinationGenerator basically is a helper that use brute-force to generate all possibilities for a concrete DataModel given a list of possible values per property
+CombinationGenerator basically is a helper that use brute-force to generate all possibilities for a concrete DataModel given a list of possible values per property.
+CombinationGenerator use Generics, so it makes your life even easier.

 ## Example